eleckang/promocandyai/README.md

 ### **Steps to sign up:**

 1️⃣ **[Acess to the promotional link above]( https://github.com/eleckang/promocandyai)** and connect you or create an account.

 2️⃣ Select your model.

 3️⃣ Enjoy,**your new submissive girlfriend**

 ### **Whats makes DreamGirlfriend unique ?**

 🔹 No payment required to use it – Unlike fake links available elsewhere on the internet, **Use this one without the space: dreamgf. ai/ai-porn?a=Xz0usNHpzbEFh2**

 🔹 It's free – You only pay if you want to take the relationship further.

 🔹 Easy to use – you only need to follow the link above.
 ---

 ## **Why use Dreamgirlfriend NSFW ?**

 Dream Girlfriend is more than just a game.
 It allows you to:

-✅ **Create your ideal girlfriend,** with customized characteristics and appearances.
+✅ **Create your ideal girlfriend** with customized characteristics and appearances,

-✅ **Interact with your girlfriend in a realistic way,**thanks to advanced artificial intelligence, ✅ **Discover new experiences and unique fantasies,**
+✅ **Interact with your girlfriend in a realistic way** thanks to advanced artificial intelligence,

+✅ **Discover new experiences and unique fantasies**

 ✅ **Maximise your pleasure** With regular updates and new content.

 ---
 ## *Why benefit from the link now?**